raphaelsulzer/reconbench-CMake/README.md

 ## Synthetic Scanning
 From the MPU surfaces we next allow for synthetically scanning the surfaces, simulating the process of an optical triangulation-based scanner.
-We break up point cloud generation into generation of configuration files, followed by executing the coniguration files to obtain the point cloud.
+We break up point cloud generation into generation of configuration files, followed by executing the configuration files to obtain the point cloud.
 To generate configuration files:

 ```
 ./bin/pc_generator implicit_surface config_base ([param value])* ([param range min_value max_value number])*